zthun/works/packages/works.nest/README.md

 ## Installation

 There are quite a few dependencies that this package requires.
+Double check after installation and follow instructions to install of the needed dependency packages.

 ```sh
 # NPM